 As delivered, the Mixture Control Screw is positioned at approximately the center as shown in the sketch.
 Mixture gets lean when the Mixture Control Screw is turned right, while mixture gets rich when the Mixture Control Screw is turned left.
 With a model helicopter, adjustments vary with combined various factors such as climatic conditions, fuel, muffler, main rotor, weight of the model, gear ratio, etc. Therefore the Mixture Control Screw position varies with each model and set-up, and it is normal if the Mixture Control Screw position is off the center.

-■ GRADUATIONS ON THE CARBURETOR BODY
+■ GRADUATIONS ON THE CARBURETOR BODY As shown in the sketch, the carburetor ha

 As shown in the sketch, the carburetor has graduation marks.